12 years ago

 I haven't paid much attention to my blog these last two months.
-I've been concentrating on completing the PostPressed website.
+I've been concentrating on completing the PostPressed website (2020 note: link dead).
 So to my surprise and dismay, I've found I've been comment spammed.
 Oddly enough, they all follow the same theme: semi-professional essay writing.
 It's not Viagra or Lottery spam, but still off-putting.

 I wasn't certain if they were touting for my business, or asking me to write for them.
 Nor will I - I scrubbed all the comments.
 However, I'd like to share my views: